Show Lo: Early life

 Show Lo was born in Keelung City, Taiwan.
-His father is Han Taiwanese and his mother is Amis of the Taiwanese indigenous peoples.
+Of mixed ancestry, his father is Han and his mother is Amis.
 He is an only child, and his parents held multiple odd jobs to support the family when he was growing up.
 They primarily put up entertainment shows for grassroots events such as weddings, in which his father hosted and his mother sang.
 Show participated in these entertainment shows as a child, playing the drums onstage when he was just three.

 Show is nicknamed Xiao Zhu (Little Pig) because he was really chubby when he was young, weighing over 100 kilogram.
 He was bullied by his classmates for his weight, which made him determined to slim down.
 During the summer break of his first year in middle school, Show swam and played basketball everyday, shedding weight and reaching 80 kilogram within two months.

 Show picked up street dance when he was in middle school and was a member of a street dance group, participating in many dancing competitions in Taiwan.
 He auditioned successfully for Taipei Hwa Kang Arts School, but was only enrolled there for one school term as his family was unable to afford the school fees.
 He returned to Keelung and enrolled in Pei De high school's media production course.

 Career

 1996–2002: Debut

 In 1996, Show entered and won a singing and dancing competition, impersonating Aaron Kwok.
 He debuted as member of boy group Four Heavenly Kings with three other contestants who impersonated the other Hong Kong Four Heavenly Kings.
 The boy group disbanded in 1998 as two members left for compulsory military service, which Show was exempted from because he has Gluteal Fibrotic Contracture.
 He also suffers from Mitral insufficiency and hence cannot consume food containing caffeine.
-That same year, he formed a new boy group Romeo with Ou Di.
+That same year, he formed a new boy group Romeo with Eddy Ou.
 They released two albums, but the group soon disbanded too.

 From 2000 to 2002, Show's singing career was stalled by a lawsuit with his former management company.
 He was forced to transit from a teen idol to a variety show entertainer, performing gags on variety shows.
 His transition into hosting comedy game shows was successful, and he earned the "Triple Crown" title for hosting the three most popular variety shows at one point in time.
 The sudden cancellation of these variety shows left him jobless for three months, which he refers to as the bleakest moment in his career.
 During this time period, he also played the male leading role in the idol drama Hi Working Girl, co-starring with Jolin Tsai.
 The two formed a lasting friendship from this collaboration.